 NEW NAME, SAME MISSION

-If you haven’t heard the news, we’ve changed our name to Family Promise of the Mid-Willamette Valley.
+If you haven’t heard the news, we changed our name to Family Promise of the Mid-Willamette Valley.
 The name change reflects our targeted vision and broad range of programs to end family homelessness in our community.
-Our new name refers to the promise that our local congregations and our community make to families in terms of their commitment to our program and the families we serve.
+Our new name refers to the promise from local congregations, and others in our community, make to the families we serve.
 It also connects us to National Family Promise while referring to the promise, the potential and the inherent value in every family.

 While our name has changed, our mission and passion for transformation has not.

-Since opening our doors in 1999 the we has served thousands of individuals, and over 2,000 families with children.
-Last year alone, 253 children get successfully housed and we helped an additional 259 maintain their housing -- a 95% success rate of helping homeless families build a life of self-sufficiency.
+Since opening our doors in 1999, we have served thousands of individuals, and over 2,000 families with children.
+Last year alone, 253 children get successfully housed and additional 259 were able to maintain their housing -- a 95% success rate of helping families build a life of self-sufficiency.